 Put the fried onions and garlic into a food processor along with the above-roasted spices and the remaining piece of ginger.
 Grind to a thick, smooth paste, only adding water as required to facilitate the grinding.

 Now (using the same pan you used to fry the onions), add 4 tablespoons of cooking oil to the pan and set up on medium heat.
 Brown only the pieces of chicken (in batches), reserving the marinade for later use.
 When this is done, keep the chicken aside.
 Add 2 to 3 tablespoons more of the cooking oil and when it is hot, add the ground paste you made above.

 Sauté for 2 to 3 minutes, stirring continuously.
-Add the marinade, chicken pieces, tomato pureé, remaining red chili powder and salt to taste.
-Add 1/2 a cup of hot water and stir well.
+Add the marinade, chicken pieces, tomato pureé, remaining red chili powder, and salt to taste.
+Add 1/2 cup of hot water and stir well.